-While the web publishing feature is no longer a low cost option for consumers in FileMaker Pro 13, if you wish to use SUNRISE Contacts 2015 on portable devices, we recommend you purchase Android or PC tablets with a 64-bit Intel processor to enable our Runtime solution to run.
+With the instant web publishing feature no longer a viable low cost option for consumers in FileMaker Pro 13, if you wish to use SUNRISE Contacts 2015 on portable devices, we recommend you purchase Android or PC tablets with a 64-bit Intel processor to enable our Runtime solution to run.
 Otherwise the only alternative is paying considerably more for FileMaker Server to deliver the SUNRISE Contacts database solution onto any iOS web browser, which would be well beyond the budget of any average consumer.

 Is there anything Apple will not do to get its own way in this area?

 Could MacUpdate.com be assisting Apple to prevent certain types of independent contacts management solutions from being accessible to the public?

 We have noticed on a number of occasions how some reviewers on MacUpdate.com do seem to have close connections to the company (perhaps employees acting as marketers for the company) and are doing things to recommend which Mac products follow Apple's policy and thus should be given good reviews and which ones need to be given bad reviews if they don't.
 Now we are wondering whether MacUpdate is also capable of restricting which Mac apps will be shown on its listings to the public.
 If this is true, we would have to say this is a form of discrimination against those developers who wish to provide independent Mac solutions.